hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 /home/{sftp-username}/netsuite/salesorder/export
 ```

-2. A scheduled SuiteScript in NetSuite reads this CSV file from the SFTP location and creates sales order records using the CSV Import function of the N/Task module.
+2. A scheduled SuiteScript in NetSuite reads this CSV file from the SFTP location and creates sales order records in the "Pending Fulfillment" status using the CSV Import function of the N/Task module.

 **SuiteScript**